Early and Modern Commemoratives

 83285036

-Gem $1250 New April 16!
-California Diamond Jubilee, Gem Original, Evergreen State Collection.
+Gem $1250 California Diamond Jubilee, Gem Original, Evergreen State Collection.
 Another highlight of the Evergreen State Silver Commemorative collection, this 1925-S California strike is an unquestionably gem with the typical granular frosted luster that originates from unmolested surfaces.
 Under a bright light, the obverse exhibits bisected toning with orange hues on the lower right hand side with the balanced being subtle blues.
 The upper reverse is also toned with the same orange shades though with a lighter presentation.
 The CAC guide indicates $1200 as fair market value.
 An indeed candidate for an advanced early silver commem set.
 Housed in PCGS Gen 6.0 (2015-2020) holder with CAC approval.

 Early Commems 50C 1926 1926